turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 - What is returned?
 - Where does that element appear in the browser?
 - There are several sections with that class name on this page - why do you think that only _one_ of them is stored in the `box` variable?
-- Is there a unique identifier on each of those sections that we could use if we wanted to be more specific when querying?
+- If we were wanting to get _this_ Explore box instead, is there a unique identifier on it that we could use to be more specific when querying?
-  - Let's change our code to use that unique identifier instead!
+  - Let's change our code to use that unique identifier for this box instead!
 </section>

 We've already seen three of the different selector options we can use in our query: